 Great news!
 In just ten years we will see two space travels explore one of the most habitable places in the solar system beyond Earth (if we exclude Saturday evening).

 Life on Europe: it would be an extraordinary discovery.
-The exciting announcement to NASA that it gave the green light to Europa Clipper makes everyone dream.
-The first orbiting spacecraft will reach Jupiter's moon in the early 30s of the new millennium.
-Astronomy says it clearly: we will not find life on Jupiter, that planet is also quite thorny to visit, but we can well hope for its satellite.
+The exciting announcement to NASA that gave the green light to Europa Clipper makes everyone dream.
+The first orbiting spacecraft will reach Jupiter's moon in the early 30s.
+Astronomy says it clearly: we won't find life on Jupiter, that planet is also quite thorny to visit, but we can hope very well on its satellite.

-The go-ahead of the mission on europa is coupled with that of ESA, which 4 months ago started the development of JUICE, which stands for Jupiter Icy Moons Explorer.
+The green light for the mission to Europa coincides with that of ESA, which 4 months ago started the development of JUICE, which stands for Jupiter Icy Moons Explorer.
 JUICE will precede the Clipper a little, will arrive in Europe in just over 9 years.

-At the dawn of the space age, everyone imagined that all life depended on the energy of the sun.
+At the dawn of the space age everyone imagined that all life depended on energy Of sun.
 The icy moons of the outer planets were considered the last place to look.
-The discovery of entire ecosystems in the depths of the Earth's ocean depths has completely changed the perception of it.
+The discovery of entire ecosystems in the depths of the Earth's ocean depths has completely changed the perception of the thing.

-Curiously, we now know that life can also be born "without the sun", and indeed the ice may have protected and accompanied its development.
+Curiously, we now know that life can also arise "without sun", and indeed ice might have protected and accompanied its development.

 Europe, the cradle of life?